 Legacy airlines, as a group, have been unsuccessful in reducing their costs to become more competitive with low cost airlines.
 Unit cost competitiveness is key to profitability for airlines because of declining yields.
 While legacy airlines have been able to reduce their overall costs since 2001, these were largely achieved through capacity reductions and without an improvement in their unit costs.
 Meanwhile, low cost airlines have been able to maintain low unit costs, primarily by continuing to grow.
 As a result, low cost airlines have been able to sustain a unit cost advantage as compared to their legacy rivals (see figure 3).
 In 2004, low cost airlines maintained a 2.7 cent per available seat mile advantage over legacy airlines.
 This advantage is attributable to lower overall costs and greater labor and asset productivity.
+During the first quarter of 2005, both legacy and low cost airlines continued to struggle to reduce costs, in part because of the increase in fuel costs.

 Weak revenues and the inability to realize greater unit cost-savings have combined to produce unprecedented losses for legacy airlines.
 At the same time, low cost airlines have been able to continue producing modest profits as a result of lower unit costs (see figure 4).
 Legacy airlines have lost a cumulative \$28 billion since 2001 and are predicted to lose another \$5 billion in 2005, according to industry analysts.
+First quarter 2005 operating losses (based on data reported to DOT) approached \$1.45 billion for legacy airlines.
+Low cost airlines also reported net operating losses of almost \$0.2 billion, driven primarily by ATA's losses.